cavacado/portfolio/README.md

 Although a little plain, I feel that this provides a snapshot into my personality, that I prefer simple functioning applications to more complex ones.

 This webpage is mobile responsive, with the breakpoints located at 600px

+and the webpage is hosted on : https://cavacado.github.io/portfolio/